The Jungle and Juanita Gay Bars Historical Marker

-Both bars were torn down in 1983 because the block was demolished to make the street wider.
-However, other gay bars were openly operating as LGBTQ+ friendly spaces.
-The marker was erected on December 7, 2018, at the same location the establishments stood before they were demolished.
-The effort to erect the historical marker was led by John Bridges, who is a Nashville writer.
-This was a place that people went to because they didn't have anywhere else to go, John Bridges said.
+Both bars were torn down in 1983,along with the rest of the block during a street-widening project.
+The historical marker was erected on December 7, 2018, at the same location the establishments stood before they were demolished.
+The effort to erect the historical marker was led by John Bridges, a Nashville-based writer.
+"This was a place that people went to because they didn't have anywhere else to go," John Bridges said.

 The marker was funded by the Metro Historical Commission and the H. Franklin Brooks Fund of the Community Foundation of Middle Tennessee.
 This is only the second marker to be erected that honors Nashville’s LGBTQ+ history.
-The first historical marker to honor LGBTQ+ history was in memory of Penny Campbell, who was a gay rights activist and the plaintiff in the Campbell v.
+The first historical marker to honor LGBTQ+ history was in memory of Penny Campbell, a gay rights activist and the plaintiff in the Campbell v.
 Sundquist Supreme Court case that ultimately decriminalized gay sex in private.

 Taylor, Jeff.
 Nashville Honors Historic Gay Bars Where Men Had to Gather in Secret.
 Logo NewNowNext.
 December 07, 2018.
 Accessed March 25, 2019. http://www.newnownext.com/nashville-gay-bars-historical-marker/12/2018/.

 Bliss, Jessica.
 A place 'where you felt safe': Nashville's first gay bars remembered with historical marker.
 Tennessean.
 December 06, 2018.
 Accessed March 25, 2019. https://www.tennessean.com/story/news/2018/12/06/nashville-gay-bars-historical-marker-jungle-juanitas/2141860002/.